-I first learned about this resort when a colleague shared a selfie with the shipwreck in the background.
+I first learned about this open beach when a colleague shared a selfie with the shipwreck in the background.
 When asked where he took the photo from, he told me about Al Qatan Tourism Village about 80 kilometers from our place.
 I got so curious that as soon as we had a weekend off from work, I swayed the group to visit the site.

 It took us about an hour traveling by car to reach the site.
 As we approach the area, we realized we did not need to go into the private resort to view the shipwreck.
 The ship wreckage site is situated along the shoreline close to Shoaibah Desalination Plant.

 Further googling revealed the site as the famous ship wreckage of a Ro-Pax vessel named Al Fahad.
 The ship had engine problems and its old crew had to abandon the vessel 14.6 kilometers southwest of the old city center of Jeddah.

 A second stint on the English Channel as the Mona’s Isle beginning in April of 1985 didn’t work out: the ship was laid up in October 1985 and subsequently sold to Egypt’s Sadaka Shipping group in 1986.
 Renamed the Al Fahad, the ferry performed with aplomb until 2004 when she ran aground on a famously dangerous reef near Jeddah, Saudi Arabia where she joined a host of other grounded, abandoned and forgotten hulks blistering in the hot Arabian sun.

 The cool sea breeze was a welcoming change from the city smog.
 Though when I uncapped my camera lens, fog completely covered the lens surface and it took me more than fifteen minutes to get it acclimated and cleared.
 The humidity was relatively high and if I had a hygrometer with me, it would have registered 80.